Selling Around The World

 Even the most experienced sales teams face unknown challenges when they venture into new markets abroad.
 How people buy in one country is not always going to be how they do it elsewhere.
 Therefore, sticking to what you normally do isn’t the right way forward when selling across borders.

-Instead you should explore the cultural context first when developing a foreign market to gain valuable insights.
-Let’s have a closer look how cultural factors come into play and how to strategically adapt selling techniques to match local expectations when selling across borders.
+Instead, you should explore the cultural context first when developing a foreign market to gain valuable insights.
+Let’s have a closer look at how cultural factors come into play and how to strategically adapt selling techniques to match local expectations when selling across borders.

-The most decisive factor when talking about cultural differences is the local communication style.
-In some cultures, an assertive language will be positively associated with being very confident and convincing – definitely a plus for any sales person.
-However, in many other cultures the same communication style may be perceived as rather aggressive or even rude.
-Here, it would be much more appropriate to use a indirect, very diplomatic wording.
+When talking about cultural differences, the most decisive factor is the local communication style.
+In some cultures, assertive language will be positively associated with being very confident and convincing – definitely a plus for any salesperson.
+However, in many other cultures, the same communication style may be perceived as rather aggressive or even rude.
+Here, it would be much more appropriate to use indirect, very diplomatic wording.
 The same applies to your body language during a sales talk.
-A steady gaze may show openness and interest in the one culture, but aggression in the other one.
+A steady gaze may show openness and interest in one culture, but aggression in the other one.

 So learn as much as you can about the local communication style and how to decode non-verbal cues and you will know how to sell in any country.
 This is crucial, especially during the question phase of any sales meeting.

 2 – Understand Your Customers’ Needs When Selling Across Borders

 Another interesting question for sales teams is what motivates their customers.
 Sales teams are most successful when they clearly understand how their products or services appeal to their customers.
 Again, look at the cultural context and you know how to sell in any country.